GaganBehrh/Workout_Website/README.md

 # Workout_Website
 A fully responsive website using CSS and HTML5.
 Workout Website is a site that hopes to keep people healthy and shows different kinds of workouts possible both at gym and at home with no equipments in Zurich Switzerland.
-The site will be targeted toward people who are interested to worlout, to socialise and keep themselves fit.
+The site will be targeted toward people who are interested to workout, to socialise and keep themselves fit.
 There is a possibilty to join the community both online or on the gym site by registering themselves on the SignUp page at different centres in Zurich Switzerland.

 User story:
 (a)As a user, I want to be able to Signup up for the membership for the gym.